In the previous blog post, you set up your

 window object.
 Let's do that right now.
 Replace the contents of

 src/index.js with the following:

 ; window.fourInARowGame = new FourInARowGame;

-Now, ensure that the a HTTP server is running in the root of project and navigate to the server's address in your web browser.
+Now, ensure that an HTTP server is running from the root of your project and navigate to the server's address in your web browser.

 J) in your web browser then enter in:

 window.fourInARowGame.
 You should see an output of the